openhab/openhab-addons/addons/binding/org.openhab.binding.nikohomecontrol/README.md

 A discovery scan will first discover the Niko Home Control IP-interface in the network as a bridge.
 Default parameters will be used.
-Note that this may fail to find the correct Niko Home Control IP-interface when there are multiple IP-interfaces in the network.
+Note that this may fail to find the correct Niko Home Control IP-interface when there are multiple IP-interfaces in the network, or when traffic to port 10000 on the openHAB server is blocked.

 When the Niko Home Control bridge is added as a thing, from the discovery inbox or manually, system information will be read from the Niko Home Control Controller and will be put in the bridge properties, visible through Paper UI.